wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 ```

 ## Verify the mountpoints and the databases
-Verify the mount points  of azure disks inside the DB pod.
+Verify the mount points  of azure disks inside the DB pod with the below commands:
-You should see 2 disks of 2GB each mounted to the /data/db and /data/configdb paths.
+NOTE: You should see 2 disks of 2GB each mounted to the /data/db and /data/configdb paths.

 ```
 [root@CentoS01 helper-files]# kubectl exec -it heroes-db-deploy-678745655b-f82vj bash